Gutenberg Sci-Fi 6

 Robert A. W. Lowndes

 Lowndes was a writer, notably an editor.
-Damon Knight makes many references to him but offers no criticism… likely because Lowndes wrote little and perhaps because this got Knight from a jamb as a friend.
+Damon Knight makes many references to him but offers no criticism… likely because Lowndes wrote little and perhaps because this got Knight as a friend from a jamb.
 The Troubadour is a micro story, It has an unlikely urbane style and more likely highbow party scenario that lobs in Spengler and the word ‘hetrogeneous’ as it draws breath.
 The shallow arch and amused style tells a story of a visiting folk singer who sings of Apocalypse, from which arrives moody revelations.
 I’d drop this into my new category ‘MythFi’, though I’m not at all sure the author is committed—‐Wikipedia reported that when he wrote, he wrote Horror stories.

 Four on Gutenberg with a Lowndes credit